JoinColony/docs/colony/use/reputation/smite-reputation.md

 ---
-description: How to punish undesirable behaviour by deducting Reputation points.
+description: How to punish undesirable behavior by deducting Reputation points.

+sidebar_position: 2
 ---

 # Smite Reputation